bdd/runitor/README.md

 	  Don't capture command's stdout
 	-req-header value
-	  Additional request header as "key: value" string -silent
+	  Additional request header as "key: value" string -run-one
+	  Run just one instance at a time of some command and unique -silent
 	  Don't capture command's stdout or stderr
 	-slug string